-Shaw Trust is proud to have a team of testers, who understand from both their first-hand experience of disability and their professional expertise, how important digital accessibility is.
+Shaw Trust is proud to have a user testing team, who understand from both their first-hand experience of disability and their professional expertise, how important digital accessibility is.

 With more than 30 years of combined experience, the team is passionate about supporting organisations to improve the accessibility of their services.

-Our website accessibility user testing team uses specialist skills to test on a wide range of assistive technologies including JAWS and NVDA screen readers, Dragon voice activation software and ZoomText magnification.
+Our website accessibility testing team uses specialist skills to test on a wide range of assistive technologies including JAWS and NVDA screen readers, Dragon voice activation software and ZoomText magnification.
 We test the true accessibility of a wide range of web platforms against Web Content Accessibility Guidelines (WCAG).

 The website accessibility user testing team includes people with a range of impairments and disabilities.
 These include:

 - Low vision

 - Learning disabilities

 - Anxiety/panic disorder